robocorp/robotframework-lsp/robocorp-code/README.md

 it will download additional dependencies (such as a conda manager) to bootstrap the actual language server.

-Features (0.0.4)
+Features (0.0.5)
 -----------------

-Note: If upgrading from 0.0.3, please remove the previous version manually as the name of the extension changed.

-- Automatic bootstrap of Python environment for the language server.
+- Automatic bootstrap of Python environment for the `Robot Framework Language Server`.
-  Note that when the `Robocorp Code Extension` is installed, the `Robot Framework Language Server` will also use the same environment by default.

-- Create a template activity with the `Robocorp: Create Activity Package.` action.
+- Create a Robot from a template with the `Robocorp: Create Robot.` action.

-- Submit an activity package to the cloud with the `Robocorp: Upload Activity Package to the cloud.` action.
+- Submit a Robot to the cloud with the `Robocorp: Upload Robot to the cloud.` action.

+- Log in to the cloud with the `Robocorp: Log in Robocloud.` action.

-- When a package.yaml is found, it's used to provide a different python environment when running/debugging `.robot` files using the RobotFramework Language Server.
+- When a [robot.yaml](https://robocorp.com/docs/setup/robot-yaml-format) is found, it's used to provide a different python environment when running/debugging `.robot` files using the RobotFramework Language Server.
   Note: this only works if no manual customizations were done to the `robot.python.executable` or `robot.pythonpath` settings.

 Developing